Division of Peace and Development Research, School of Global Studies, Gothenburg University

 More information about Dr. Orjuela’s research at her personal web page.

-Recent publications by Dr. Camilla Orjuela:
+Publications by Dr. Camilla Orjuela:

 Book: The Identity Politics of Peacebuilding: Civil Society in War-torn Sri Lanka.
 Sage Publications, 2008.
 Abstract: This book looks at civil society and peace movements in the context of the identity-based armed conflict in Sri Lanka.
 Focussing on the identity politics inherent in peace work, it demonstrates why civil society groups engaged in peace activities often fail to enhance the sense of security among civilians and are also unable to challenge the underlying structures of war.
 The book highlights the role peace organisations play in providing alternatives to dominant discourses of militarism.
 It draws on unique empirical material, including 150 interviews with leaders, participants and key actors involved in civil society peace work in Sri Lanka.